 Do you travel a lot but hate waiting in the loud and uncomfortable airport before your flight – packed seating, trying to find an outlet to charge and overpaying for food and drink?
 Check out Priority Pass – a program that gives you lounge access around the world in more than 1,200 airports.
 They have various pricing options starting at just $99 depending on how much you travel.
 We never leave home without our membership card and love the unlimited free food, alcoholic drinks, comfortable seating, wi-fi and much more offered by the lounges in nearly any airport around the world.

 Traveling abroad can be one of the most rewarding and memorable adventures but leaving your home country presents additional challenges and risks.
 Among the most important parts of travel is your health, safety and the security of your belongings.
 If you happen to get sick and can't travel unexpectedly, travel insurance will reimburse you the costs of non-refundable flights.
-Over the past six years traveling we’ve had our fair share of travel scenarios gone wrong (or worse), and in many circumstances our decision to purchase travel insurance really saved us.
+Over our many years traveling we’ve had our fair share of travel scenarios gone wrong (or worse), and in many circumstances our decision to purchase travel insurance really saved us.

 Let’s be honest for a second….travel insurance sucks.
 These companies are banking on the fact that you’ll buy a policy and never need to make a claim.
 Sometimes worse is the effort some insurance companies put into finding a way to reduce or reject your claim based on the fine print of the policy.
 Still, there are lots of cases where paying for insurance might actually make sense and traveling abroad is often one of those.
 One time we even saved $12,000 by purchasing travel insurance due to an unexpected medical expense.